Transgender rights in the United States: Cases

 The Kansas Appellate Court ruling in In re Estate of Gardiner (2001) considered and rejected Littleton, preferring M.T. v.
 J.T. instead.
 In this case, the Kansas Appellate Court concluded that "[A] trial court must consider and decide whether an individual was male or female at the time the individual's marriage license was issued and the individual was married, not simply what the individual's chromosomes were or were not at the moment of birth.
 The court may use chromosome makeup as one factor, but not the exclusive factor, in arriving at a decision.
 Aside from chromosomes, we adopt the criteria set forth by Professor Greenberg.
 On remand, the trial court is directed to consider factors in addition to chromosome makeup, including: gonadal sex, internal morphologic sex, external morphologic sex, hormonal sex, phenotypic sex, assigned sex and gender of rearing, and sexual identity."
 In 2002, the Kansas Supreme Court reversed the Appellate court decision in part, following Littleton.

 The custody case of Michael Kantaras made national news.
-Kantaras met a woman and filed for divorce in 1998, requesting primary custody of the children.
-Though he won that case in 2002, it was reversed on appeal in 2004 by the Florida Second District Court of Appeal, upholding Forsythe's claim that the marriage was null and void because her ex-husband was still a woman and same-sex marriages were illegal in Florida.
+Kantaras filed for divorce from Linda Forsythe in 1998, requesting primary custody of their children.
+Though he won that case in 2002, it was reversed on appeal in 2004 by the Florida Second District Court of Appeal, which upheld Forsythe's claim that the marriage was invalid because Kantaras, a trans man, should be considered a woman and same-sex marriages were illegal in Florida.
 Review was denied by the Florida Supreme Court.

-In re Jose Mauricio LOVO-Lara (2005), the Board of Immigration Appeals ruled that for purposes of an immigration visa, "A marriage between a postoperative transsexual and a person of the opposite sex may be the basis for benefits under ..., where the State in which the marriage occurred recognizes the change in sex of the postoperative transsexual and considers the marriage a valid heterosexual marriage."
+In re Jose Mauricio LOVO-Lara (2005), the Board of Immigration Appeals ruled that for purposes of an immigration visa, a marriage between a "postoperative transsexual" and a person of the opposite sex is considered legitimate provided the state in which the marriage occurred considers it to be a legitimate heterosexual marriage."